 - Create touch controls as a virtual controller.

 - Support for 10 connected devices with up to 20 analogs and 20 buttons each.

 - Trivial to support new devices and platforms.

 - Events for active device switches.

-- New native module (BETA) for Windows and Mac for more reliable and efficient controller support.
+- Native module for Windows, Mac and MFi (macOS, iOS, tvOS) for more reliable and efficient controller support.